ksatirli/terraform-aws-route53-workmail-records/README.md

 }
 ```

-Then, load the module using `terraform get`.
+Then, fetch the module using `terraform get`.

 ### Module Variables